shingurding/lecture-note-generation-app/README.md

 ## Overview

 The Lecture Note Generation Application is designed to streamline the creation of lecture notes from audio recordings and supplementary text inputs.
-By utilising advanced speech-to-text technology alongside OpenAI's Assistant API, the app converts lecture recordings into clean, summarised transcriptions.
+By utilising advanced speech-to-text technology alongside Azure OpenAI, the app converts lecture recordings into clean, summarised transcriptions.
 Users can also input additional notes, allowing the application to generate comprehensive and organised lecture notes that summarise all key points for easy reference.

 ## Features